emma-discovers/ai-in-lnd-notes/README.md

 Guiding learners in context.
 The challenge is trust, cost, and knowing when not to use an agent.

 **Vibe-coding for validation**
 Building prototypes without engineering.
-Great for testing ideas (not a substitute for a product).
+Great for testing hypotheses (not a substitute for a product).

 ## How I think about this